jobigutenburg02/food-delivery-mern-fullstack-app/README.md

 ## Features

-- RESTful API endpoints for food, categories, and orders
+- RESTful API endpoints for food, user, cart, order, and image
 - JWT-based authentication for secure user login
 - Support for food images, pricing, and inventory
 - Implemented payment gateways using Stripe API for seamless online transactions
-- Ready-to-use with React frontend

 ---